Your ideal role could be ...

 Occupations that align with The Analyst's career path advise organizations on computerized health care systems and analyze clinical data.

 • Health information technologists apply their knowledge of information technology and health care in a variety of ways.
-Some specialize in the electronic health records systems used for storing and retrieving patient data while others analyze health care data for research or evaluation of products and services.
+Some specialize in the electronic health records systems used for storing and retrieving patient data, while others analyze health care data for research or evaluation of products and services.

 • Medical registrars create and maintain databases of information, such as those used to track a particular disease or condition.
-They may collect and analyze information for facility, regional, and national databases; review patients' records and pathology reports to verify completeness and accuracy; assign classification codes to represent the diagnosis and treatment; then track treatment, survival, and recovery.
+They may collect and analyze information for facility, regional, and national databases; review patients' records and pathology reports to verify completeness and accuracy; assign classification codes to represent the diagnosis and treatment; and then track treatment, survival, and recovery.

 • Bioinformatics specialists combine knowledge of computer programming, big data, and biology for careers that range from pharmaceutical and biotechnology development to biological and environmental analysis.